 Most legacy applications today were built before cloud computing became a thing.
 Keeping legacy apps running is one of the top reasons IT costs increase year over year, often becoming bottlenecks that prevent you from being responsive, cost-effective, and quick.

-Containers are key in AWS as they boost automation and enable scaling up or down as needed, which is a must to address modern user-driven demands.
+Containers are key in AWS and are orchestrated with Amazon Elastic Container Service (Amazon ECS).
+They boost automation and enable scaling up or down as needed, which is a must to address modern user-driven demands.
 Containers are a great ally for engineers to package application code, configuration, and dependencies into a self-contained, single object that runs as a resource-isolated process.
 Known for being lightweight, containers help provide a consistent and portable environment so applications can run and scale easily, anywhere.
 Containers are mostly used to build and deploy microservices, in machine learning, to run batch jobs, to move existing applications to the cloud, and much more.

 Decades ago, monolithic architectures were all the rage.
 Nowadays, as demands and complexity continue to increase, monolithic architectures are incapable of scaling as needed.
 As an application’s code grows, so does the complexity to maintain it and update it, which can be a significant limitation to introduce new features, frameworks, and technologies.